AlexiaChen/awesome-stars/README.md

 ## SCSS

-- [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension) – A browser extension to display ChatGPT response alongside search engine results
+- [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension) – A browser extension that enhance search engines with ChatGPT
 - [phuocng/csslayout](https://github.com/phuocng/csslayout) – A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!
 - [mdbootstrap/mdb-ui-kit](https://github.com/mdbootstrap/mdb-ui-kit) – Bootstrap 5 & Material Design 2.0 UI KIT
 - [JKTKops/Write-You-a-Haskell-2](https://github.com/JKTKops/Write-You-a-Haskell-2) – A continuation of Stephen Diehl's Write You a Haskell